Neo0x2c/baca_demo/README.md

 The features we have implemented so far during this hackathon:

-- [Canvas](https://github.com/paritytech/canvas) based parachain deployment in aws
+- A simple Subtrate development chain deployment in aws
 - Token reward distribution API
 - User regsitration and login
 - Content browsing with sections and ranking